colevahey/gobattle/DEVLOG.md

 The json is up and running although I realized that the data won't save.
 I am very excited this is working and I will continue to get the kinks out.

+#August 2nd
+While the json is working, I am still trying to get it to save the high score unless it is beaten.
+I believe that if I can get the json to unmarshal the new data and to just leave the old high score alone, I can get it to work.
+I still haven't tried to do anything with the floats because I think that will be a simple task when I have completed the json.
+I am nearly done.